Diversity, Inclusivity + Respectful Workplace

 SELF-IDENTIFICATION BACKGROUND AND FAQ

-Creative BC invites all clients, employees, board members and contractors to self-identify.
+Creative BC invites all applicants, clients, employees, board members and contractors to self-identify.
 Our purpose in collecting this information relates to improving equity, diversity and inclusion within our staff, our workforce, and more broadly, within the creative sector we serve.

 Why we place a priority on consistency